Cohen Bramall

-Cohen Conrad Bramall (born 2 April 1996) is an English professional footballer who plays as a left back for club Luton Town.
+Cohen Conrad Bramall (born 2 April 1996) is an English professional footballer who plays as a left back for club Milton Keynes Dons.

 He played non-league football for several years before joining Arsenal in 2017.
 He spent the 2017–18 season on loan to Birmingham City of the Championship.
-After Arsenal released him in 2019, he joined Colchester United, and went on to play for Lincoln City and Rotherham United before signing for Portsmouth in 2025.
+After Arsenal released him in 2019, he joined Colchester United, and went on to play for Lincoln City, Rotherham United and Portsmouth before signing for Luton Town in 2025.

 Early life and career

 Early life and career

 Bramall was born in Crewe, Cheshire.
 He began his career in non-League football in his local area, with Kidsgrove Athletic, Alsager Town, Nantwich Town, Market Drayton Town – with whom he won the 2015–16 Shropshire Premier Cup in his second spell at the club – and Newcastle Town.
 In May 2016, he moved to Northern Premier League Premier Division club Hednesford Town.
 He played on a part-time basis while working at a Bentley car factory.

 Bramall was first offered a trial with Championship club Sheffield Wednesday, appearing with their under-23 side in a match.
 Crystal Palace of the Premier League were also interested in signing him.